Technologicat/mcpyrate/quasiquotes.md

 refers to.

+#### Macro hygiene without quasiquotes

+If you want to capture values or macro names hygienically in an old-school macro that does not use the quasiquote notation, this is also possible.
+The machinery underlying the `h[]` operator is part of the public API, by design.

+The functions `mcpyrate.quotes.capture_value` and `mcpyrate.quotes.capture_macro`
+perform the actual capture.
+They will return the AST snippet you want.

 #### Advanced uses of non-hygienic quasiquoting

 Macro hygiene has its place, but non-hygienic quoting leads to two advanced